A Celebration of Homeschool Freedom in Arizona!

 WHAT TO WEAR

 We encourage all attendees to dress in a modest, clean, appropriate manner.
-We will be representing home education and the homeschool community at the State Capitol as we interact with a number of legislators and elected officials while we are at the Capitol.
+We will be representing home education and the homeschool community at the State Capitol as we interact with a number of legislators and elected officials.
 We want to honor the men and women who serve at the Capitol with a respectful demeanor and attire.
 Business casual is a good approach.

 RED, WHITE, & BLUE: You are welcome to wear patriotic colors for this fun celebration, if you like.